 Each winter, backyard and commercial fruit tree growers face the inevitable task of pruning their fruit trees.

-Pruning fruit trees requires knowing the type of tree you have with factoring in the right shape you need.
-Central leader style is the most common shape on apple and pear while open-center or vase shapes do well on peach and cherry.
+Pruning fruit trees requires knowing the type of tree you have while factoring in the right shape you need.
+Central leader style is the most common shape on apple and pear trees, while open-center or vase shapes do well on peach and cherry trees.
 “Sometimes the reason your tree is not producing fruit is it’s in the improper shape or needs to be pruned more” McCarty continues.